asset222/Offensive-Security/WEP-Cracking/Technical_lab_notes.md

 ### `aircrack-ng`

-Used to analyse captured WEP packets and attempt recovery of the shared WEP key.
+Used to analyze captured WEP packets and attempt recovery of the shared WEP key.

 ---